My Type (Saint Motel song): Appearances in media

 In television, the song has been used as an ident for the German show "Wer weiß denn sowas?", is heard in the 100th episode of The Blacklist, and a sample of the song was used in TV commercials for Uber and for the streaming service Now TV.
 The song was used in a series of Volkswagen ads in 2016 as part of its Memorial Day sale.

 It is the theme for British television company Now TV, being used in their adverts.

+The song has been covered in Toki Pona by musician jan Usawi, as "kule mi".